noelbundick/website/content/posts/Fun-with-Azure-Container-Instances/index.md

 ### Sample output

-{% asset_img create-container.png "Example output from 'az container create'" %}
+{{% img "create-container.png" "Example output from 'az container create'" %}}

 Cool, that gives me the IP address of the created container and shows the port mapping.
 Let's give it a try...

-{% asset_img minecraft-connect.png "Connecting to an Azure Container Instance Minecraft server" %}
+{{% img "minecraft-connect.png" "Connecting to an Azure Container Instance Minecraft server" %}}

 And then for the big test - does it actually work?

-{% asset_img minecraft-world1.png "Happy little blocks" %}
+{{% img "minecraft-world1.png" "Happy little blocks" %}}

 Great success!
 I even got lucky & got a cool world seed... except for that giant hole just a few steps away

-{% asset_img minecraft-world1-nope.png "Hellevator" %}
+{{% img "minecraft-world1-nope.png" "Hellevator" %}}

 Bunch of NOPE there!
 Moving on!